mrdoggopat/k8s-hpa-sandbox-session/README.md

     useDatadogMetrics: true
 ```

-Run kubectl get pods to make sure the minikube cluster is working properly.

 After that, if you haven't deployed the cluster agent with your helm chart at all please run:
 ```
 helm install <RELEASE_NAME> -f values.yaml --set datadog.site='datadoghq.com' --set datadog.apiKey=<API_KEY> --set datadog.appKey=<APP_KEY> datadog/datadog
 ```
+Run kubectl get pods again to ensure that you have the necessary cluster and node agent pod in your cluster.

 Your app key is required for this to work, this is either set in the values.yaml file itself or passed in from the helm install command above.